How to “Make It” as a Tattoo Artist

 This week I spoke with Kari Yocom, a Portland, Oregon based tattoo artist.
 She’s been at it since 2009 and using BookedIN to schedule her clients since 2016.
 Kari has a gorgeous artistic style.
 Her colorful designs depicting nature and magic jump out at me as I browse her Instagram.
 I seriously scrolled all the way to her very first post… (Creeper alert!)
 Checking out her work I knew straight away why her clients book with her by name.

 I phoned Kari on her day off and we spoke for over an hour about how she got started in the industry, the challenges every tattoo artist faces, and what it takes to make it past the 1-year, 3-year, and 7-year entrepreneurial hump.
 Below you’ll find some more of Kari’s amazing tattoo work, as well some practical advice on how to “make it” in the tattoo industry.

 Kari has always been interested in art, drawing, and face painting, so she decided to study to get her tattoo license and make a career out of her passion for art.
 Once she finished her studies and became a licensed tattoo artist, she quickly found out there was much more learning to be done.

-If you’re a fledgling tattoo artists reading this post, know that there is a steep learning curve to go from “artist” to “tattoo artist”.
-Kari estimates the quit-rate is around the 3 year mark, and mentions there are a lot of things they don’t teach you in schools.
+If you’re a fledgling tattoo artist reading this post, know that there is a steep learning curve to go from “artist” to “tattoo artist”.
+Kari estimates the quit-rate is around the 3-year mark and mentions there are a lot of things they don’t teach you in schools.
 It’s not just about tattooing.
-You need to learn business management skills, communication, appointment scheduling, and of course, how to translate your artistic skills onto skin.
+You need to learn business management skills, communication, appointment scheduling, and of course, how to translate your artistic skills onto the skin.
 They don’t teach you any of these things in school.
 You’ll need to pick them up along the way.